ldltools/scxmlrun/README.md

 with the following features:

 - it is built on top of [QtSCXML](https://doc.qt.io/qt-5/qtscxml-overview.html)
-  alternatively, [uSCXML](https://github.com/tklab-tud/uscxml) can be used as the underlying SCXML engine.
 - it can be used as a command-line program that reads from and writes to local files.
 - input/output events can be transmitted over the network via the [MQTT](https://mqtt.org/) protocol.
 - the underlying [JavaScript engine](http://doc.qt.io/qt-5/qjsengine.html) is extended with several new built-in primitives including: